cardadfar/Object-Illum/README.md

 ### Running the Algorithm

-At the end relight.py, you can specify the following parameters,
+At the end of relight.py, you can specify the following parameters,
 ```
 input_dir = "test-outputs/gates-low-res/"
 output_dir = "greyscale/"